techric/techric/README.md

-- 🔭 I’m currently working on improving my cloud skills with an emphasis on DevOps and AI.
-When not studying, I'm either building, managing, or learning more about cryptocurrency software and mining machines such as: GPU miners; HNT IoT wireless nodes, Lightning nodes, and ASICS.
+- 🔭 I’m currently working on AWS cloud skills with an emphasis on DevOps and AI.
+In my free time, I also enjoy exploring other technology-related projects.
 - 🌱 I’m currently learning how to become more proficient in Python while applying it to small AI projects that I've daydreamed about.
 - 👯 I’m looking to collaborate on open source software, cloud computing, and blockchain related projects.
 - 🤔 I’m looking for help with how I can contribute to open source projects.